Jack-Gitter/tunes/README.md

 * Other relevant repositories
     * The email service repository, hooked up to RabbitMQ.
 Sends out emails to notify followers of post notifications via SMTP `https://github.com/Jack-Gitter/tunesEmail`
     * The frontend for the website `https://github.com/Jack-Gitter/tunesFrontend` I will probably never do this because I dislike frontend development

+## Tunes Email Service

+Tunes email service is the notification mechanism used to notify users when the people who they follow have posted.
+Tunes API publishes messages to a RabbitMQ message queue and the email service picks them up and deals with them accordingly.
+Please check out `https://github.com/Jack-Gitter/tunesEmail` for the full functionality!!!

 ## Usage

 * Copy .env.example to .env file